Maring Higa AMFT

 Imagining It.

 You love your partner.
-You've tried everything.
-And somehow you still feel completely alone in this relationship — invisible, exhausted, and like the person who is supposed to know you best doesn't really see you at all.
+You've tried everything you can think of.
+And somehow you still feel completely alone in this relationship - invisible, exhausted, and like the person who is supposed to know you best doesn't really see you at all.

 Book a Free 15-Min Consult Learn More